BuongiornoTexas/rsrtools/README.rst

       Please select a Steam account id/Rocksmith file set from the following options.

-      1) Steam user '12345678'.
-This is the user logged into Steam now.
-(Sat Sep  1 16:47:25 2018).
+      1) Steam user '12345678', (HalfABee [eric]), most recent Steam login.
+(Sun Apr 4 15:32:52 2019).
       0) Do nothing and raise error.

-   We get a bit of help here - only one Steam id is available, and it is the user logged into Steam now.
+   We get a bit of help here - only one Steam id is available, and it is the user most recently logged into steam with a profile name/alias of HalfABee and a steam account name of eric.
 So we choose 1 to select user ``12345678``.

    Most people will only have one account id available - if you have more than one, you may need a bit of trial and error to work out which one in is yours.
 The easiest way